 Kambrian selected as a mentee with Boston Scientific!

-This year, Boston Scientific (BSCI) was selected as Kambrian's corporate mentor!
-Boston Scientific is a worldwide developer, manufacturer, and marketer of many leading medical devices.
+This year, Kambrian Corporation was selected as Boston Scientific's corporate mentee!
+Boston Scientific is a worldwide leader providing medical solutions to improve health of patients. https://www.bostonscientific.com/

-Cathy Hsieh the CEO of Kambrian Corporation had an interview with Boston Scientific at the DA4S event back in early 2017.

-"I am very honored to have Kambrian been selected," said Hsieh.
+"I am very honored to have been selected as a mentee," said Hsieh.
 "Looking forward to working and meeting with members from Boston Scientific."

-The previous year, AMGEN was choosen as Kambrian's mentee.
-Kambrian was invited to bid on many opportunities for IT and low voltage through this mentoring program with AMGEN.
+The previous year, Kambrian Corporation was also chosen as AMGEN's mentee.
+Kambrian was invited to bid on many opportunities for IT and low voltage services with AMGEN.

-The Amgen Mentor Protégé program was designed to support growth and development in business planning, professionalism, and operational management, the program spans one year, from April 2016 to March 2017.

-Throughout the one year, the mentor will provide regular consultation in areas of expertise, while offering industry insights.
-The protégé will develop business goals and action plans throughout the mentorship.
-Amgen is a biotechnology company headquartered in Thousand Oaks, California.

 Founded in 2009 by CEO Cathy Hsieh, Kambrian has seen tremendous year to year growth over the past three years.
 In 2013, Kambrian reported $3.3 million in total revenue.
-Two years later in 2015, Kambrian ended the fiscal year with total revenues at $9.8 million.
+In 2017, Kambrian ended the fiscal year with total revenues at $10.5 million covering both public sector and private sector.

 In addition to managing Kambrian Corporation, Hsieh is active in the local community.
-In 2014, Hsieh served as the WBEC-West Regional Forum Chair and was on the board of directors for the Asian Business Association, Los Angeles.
+Hsieh has previously served as the WBEC-West Regional Forum Chair and was on the board of directors for the Asian Business Association, Los Angeles.

 Contact